The Paradox of Robustness: Decoupling Rule-Based Logic from Affective Noise in High-Stakes Decision-Making: Conclusion

-This work develops a methodology for measuring LLM sensitivity to narrative content and documents unexpected robustness across six models in institutional decision-making contexts.
-The counter-intuitive null result provides evidence that instruction-tuned models may be more resistant to affective manipulation than previously assumed, which is encouraging for high-stakes deployments in healthcare, finance, and legal contexts where decisions should be rule-bound.
-However, documenting robustness could create false confidence in model reliability; our findings are specific to structured decision tasks with explicit rule constraints and should not be interpreted as general immunity to manipulation.
-Like robustness research more generally, this work has a dual-use character, but we judge that the benefits of a systematic measurement methodology for defensive evaluation outweigh marginal contributions to adversarial capabilities.
+This work develops a methodology for measuring LLM sensitivity to narrative content and documents unexpected robustness across eight models in institutional decision-making contexts.
+The counter-intuitive null result provides evidence that aligned models may be more resistant to affective manipulation than previously assumed, which is encouraging for high-stakes deployments in healthcare, finance, and legal contexts where decisions should be rule-bound.
+We identify three categories of risk.

+One concern is that documenting robustness could create false confidence in model reliability and be used to justify deploying LLMs in sensitive institutional roles without adequate human oversight.
+Our findings are specific to structured decision tasks with explicit rule constraints, naturalistic (non-adversarial) narratives, and the eight models tested; they should not be interpreted as general immunity to manipulation or as sufficient evidence for unsupervised deployment.
+Any deployment based on these findings should retain meaningful human review, particularly for decisions with irreversible consequences.

+Second, there is an inherent tension between procedural consistency and empathetic responsiveness.
+In contexts where compassionate judgment is appropriate (disability accommodations, asylum adjudication, end-of-life care), robustness to emotional content may be \emph{undesirable}.
+Our benchmark deliberately targets settings where rules should dominate (loan underwriting, triage protocols), but misapplication of these findings to empathy-requiring contexts could cause harm.

+Third, the benchmark and methodology could be repurposed to identify narrative strategies that \emph{do} shift model decisions, effectively serving as a vulnerability discovery tool.
+We mitigate this by noting that our naturalistic narratives represent the least adversarial end of the manipulation spectrum; adversarial prompt engineering techniques are already well-documented in the literature and our work adds limited incremental capability.

+On balance, providing a systematic defensive-evaluation methodology for institutional AI deployments is worth the incremental risk of disclosing measurement techniques that are already well-documented in the adversarial-ML literature.